Open-MRV/tutorials/docs/classification_WBproject_REK_v3.md

 Because the extraction of training data is the same for all classifiers in GEE, we need only build the new classifier from the prior training data, and then apply that to the image.
 We will use the two-year composite image from section 3.7.

-First, we build the classifier:
+First, we build the classifier.
+(Note that `training_extract_v3` is defined earlier in the script as an extraction from the two-year composite) :

 ```javascript
 var trained_RF = ee.Classifier.smileRandomForest(250)